jariarkko/arch-model-t/attackchangesreduxredux.md

 and succeed in defending against attacks from others.

 This can also happen indirectly.
-Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds and one recent study {{Curated}} claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
+Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds.

 Applications may also mislead users.
 Many web sites today provide some form of privacy policy and terms of service, that are known to be